SCHOOLS & EDUCATION

 But you will also find several small prayer cottages in the surrounding area of House Jacob on the Prayer Mountain, in which you can become calm and silent before God and you can just take your time for prayer and to listen to God without being interrupted or disturbed.

 In our Land of Hope we also offer annual pupil- and student conferences.
 The P7 (Primary seven)- as well as the S4+S5 (secondary school) classes have a conference week once a year, where they get spiritual inputs and lectures like in a bible school.
 They also get encouraged and helped in finding their right future career and profession.
 We also have Alumni-conferences on a regular basis every two years, where the former Vision for Africa students gather and get encouraged to pass on the blessing they received themselves, by also financially supporting poor children as sponsors for good education and hope for the future, as soon as they got a good job through the good education they received through Vision for Africa and their sponsors from Europe themselves.
 The long-term goal is the idea of Ugandans-sponsor-Ugandans.

 The conferences are always a great success and we are happy and blessed that pupils and students leave the conference weeks encouraged and strengthened.

 Some of the Alumni (former students) already have a sponsored child themselves which they support financially like they have been sponsored from European sponsors.
 This principle fulfils the goal of Vision for Africa of capacity building in Uganda, where received help leads to helping others.
 We give thanks to our heavenly father for this wonderful development.

 In the Land of Hope in Kiyunga, Mukono we also have daily morning devotions in our big Community Hall.
 It is for everyone in and around Vision for Africa possible to freely join.
-Daily visitors of the devotions are vocational students, teachers, mothers of the children homes as well as many department leaders of the ministry and volunteers.
+Daily visitors of the devotions are vocational students, teachers, mothers of the children homes as well as many department leaders of the ministry.
 Ofcourse also all guests and visitors of the ministry or the African Village Hotel are very welcome to join.